MicrosoftDocs/azure-stack-docs/azure-stack/user/network-howto-vpn-tunnel.md

 ### Create tunnel from web tier to app tier

-1. Open the Azure Stack user portal and select **Create a resource**.
+1. Open the Azure Stack Hub user portal and select **Create a resource**.

 2. Select **template deployment**.